DevxMike/embedded_course_AVR/readme.md

 ## Repository Structure
+- `ArduinoAVR/`
+  Contains Arduino-based equivalents of the AVR C examples.
+These sketches use the Arduino API and simplify development using prebuilt functions.
+They are ideal for beginners or for rapid prototyping, while still reflecting the same core ideas as in the low-level code.

 - `AVR_Code/`
   Contains pure C code for AVR microcontrollers.
 These examples demonstrate direct register-level programming without relying on any external libraries.
 They are suitable for learning how AVR works under the hood and are focused on low-level control and understanding of microcontroller internals.